-The applicant has submitted a site-specific noise study for the site prepared by Salter and Associates (included in the ALUC application).
+The applicant has submitted a site-specific noise study for the site prepared by Salter and Associates (an Exhibit within Attachment 1 - ALUC Application).
 While the project is not consistent with the ALUCP noise contours, recent site-specific data shows that the airport noise patterns are changing over time, and that the project site is currently less impacted by airport noise than at the time the ALUCP was adopted.
 The Salter Noise Study also confirms that the project interiors can be reduced to less than 45 dB through construction techniques, consistent with the ALUCP requirements and the City's General Plan policies and Zoning Ordinance requirements.